Imagine being able to set up invoicing automatically, according to your schedule. Using recurring payments with ACH, you have just that.

 How can you reduce involuntary payment churn?
-There are a number of recommended actions but it’s worth noting that most reasons for involuntary churn are linked to debit and credit cards.
+First off, it’s worth noting that most reasons for involuntary churn are linked to debit and credit cards.
 It’s estimated that an average of 13% of recurring transactions using debit and credit cards are declined each month.
 Moreover, according to recent research from IBM, 16% of SaaS survey respondents reported cancelled subscriptions after forgetting to update their payment information when receiving a new credit card.
-Avoiding card networks altogether could be an effective way for businesses to reduce involuntary payment churn.
+Avoiding card networks altogether when handling recurring payments can be an effective way for businesses to reduce involuntary payment churn.

 ACH processing as a recurring payment solution

-Some processors can charge an extra monthly fee for setting up this solution.
-Actum, however, offers built-in recurring payments at no added cost, on top of our already low processing fees.
+Some processors can charge an extra monthly fee for setting up an ACH recurring payment solution.
+However, Actum offers built-in recurring payments at no added cost, on top of our already low processing fees.